Delivering progressive social action and leadership opportunities to young people across London

 How does it work?

 We will take groups of young people through three progressive stages, starting from where they are at, and challenging them to further their skills at each stage.
-Examples below are taken from award winners from the inaugural year of City Leaders.
+Examples below are taken from award winners from the previous years of City Leaders.

 - At the final stage, called ‘Futures’, we work directly with a group of 20-25 young people who’ve shown the greatest commitment through the Team, Club and Community Leaders stages of the programme.
-These aspiring leaders take part in a three month leadership programme tailored to their needs and designed to help them learn about power and influence in London, understand themselves and how to work with others better and develop project planning skills through running their own self-led projects.
+These aspiring leaders take part in a three month leadership programme tailored to their needs and designed to help them learn about power and influence in London, understand themselves and how to work with others better and develop their own idea with opportunity to lead on their own project or campaign.

 I’m a London Youth member – how can I get involved?